 - American Red Cross Emergency Apps (First Aid, Blood, Flood, Tornado, Earthquake, Wildfire, Hurricane, Shelter, Swim, Pet and more).

-- Justine Brown has written for Emergency Management, “Can You Make Disaster Information Go Viral?”
-(January, 2015).
+- Justine Brown wrote for Emergency Management, “Can You Make Disaster Information Go Viral?”
+(January, 2015, link no longer available online).
 “In September, Tsou was awarded a grant from the National Science Foundation to support his efforts.
 The nearly $1 million award over four years will enable SDSU and OES to work together to refine software the county can use to better identify trends, topics and influential messages disseminated through social media during a disaster.”

 - Zoe Fox for Mashable, “Why Social Media is the Front Line of Disaster Response” (May 21, 2013).